 Go for glass or stainless containers

-Glass or stainless steel containers are ideal because they don’t give off any flavors or odors like plastic containers.
+Glass or stainless steel containers are ideal because they don’t give off flavors or odors like plastic containers.
 This will help ensure that your juice won’t absorb any tastes or chemicals while it sits in the container.

 Make juice cubes

 Making OJ cubes is a simple way to keep your juice around for a while longer.
-All you need are ice cube trays, some wax paper, and your juice.
+All you need are ice cube trays, some wax paper, and juice.

 Simply pour the juice into the ice cube trays and lay a sheet of wax paper on top.
 Place the filled ice cube trays in your freezer and wait for them to freeze (it shouldn’t take more than a few hours).
 Once frozen solid, pop the orange cubes out of the trays and place them in a resealable freezer bag.